webreactor/symmetric-encrypter/README.md

 # symmetric-encrypter

+Basicaly it's a wrapper on openssl_encrypt.

 * Encripts and decripts php arrays or strings.
 * Safe to use encripted string in URL.
 * Secured with hash from changes.

-Basicaly it's a wrapper on openssl_encrypt.
-Default algorythm is `AES-256-CBC`
+* Default algorythm is `AES-256-CBC`

-Tested
+Tested:

-php 5.5 Ubuntu 14.04.4 LTS
+* php 5.5 Ubuntu 14.04.4 LTS
-php 7.3 Ubuntu 16.04.6 LTS
+* php 7.3 Ubuntu 16.04.6 LTS

 ###Instalation